mishmanners/hard-rubbish-info-website/README.md

 TODOS:
 - Connect the site to Netlify to handle the contact form
 - Fetch data from external sources related to hard rubbish disposal and build out the database (currently the search results are hard coded)
+- Change the database to a *.json database to better handle searching
+- Add "Submit" form where users can submit new resources/information for hard rubbish recycling and have the form in the exact format as the json database.
+Make it so that when the form is submitted a PR is opened to update the database.

 Future functionality: